-Drug usage can impact an individual’s ability to safely operate a vehicle in California.
-For this reason, individuals with drug addiction, that drive, can face criminal charges under California Vehicle Code Section 23152(c): Driving While Addicted.
+Drug usage can impact an individual’s ability to operate a vehicle in California safely.
+For this reason, individuals with drug addiction that drivers can face criminal charges under California Vehicle Code Section 23152(c): Driving While Addicted.

 - The Definition of Drug Addiction in California

 - The Legal Defense for VC 23152(c) Accusations

 If you or a loved one is facing a charge of driving while addicted in California, you should speak with an experienced criminal defense attorney from the Simmrin Law Group as soon as possible.